 Hyperkalaemia

-Serum potassium levels must be tested before each treatment with LysaKare.
-In case of hyperkalaemia, patient's history of hyperkalaemia and concomitant medication should be checked.
-Hyperkalaemia must be corrected accordingly before starting the infusion (see section 4.3).
+Serum potassium levels must be tested before each administration of LysaKare.
+If hyperkalaemia is determined, the patient's history of hyperkalaemia and any concomitant medicinal product should be checked.
+Hyperkalaemia must be corrected accordingly before the infusion is started (see sections 4.3 and 5.1).

-In case of pre-existing clinically significant hyperkalaemia, a second monitoring prior to LysaKare infusion must confirm that hyperkalaemia has been successfully corrected.
-The patient should be monitored closely for signs and symptoms of hyperkalaemia, e.g. dyspnoea, weakness, numbness, chest pain and cardiac manifestations (conduction abnormalities and cardiac arrhythmias).
-An ECG should be performed prior to discharging the patient.
+In case of clinically significant hyperkalaemia, patients should be retested prior to LysaKare infusion to confirm that hyperkalaemia has been successfully corrected (see section 5.1).
+Patients should be monitored closely for signs and symptoms of hyperkalaemia, e.g. dyspnoea, weakness, numbness, chest pain and cardiac manifestations (conduction abnormalities and cardiac arrhythmias).
+An electrocardiogram (ECG) should be performed prior to discharging the patient.

 Vital signs should be monitored during the infusion regardless of baseline serum potassium levels.
-Patients should be instructed to drink substantial quantities of water (at least 1 glass every hour) on the day of infusion to remain hydrated and facilitate excretion of excess serum potassium.
+Patients should be encouraged to remain hydrated and to urinate frequently before, on the day of and the day after administration (e.g. 1 glass of water every hour) to facilitate elimination of excess serum potassium.

 The use of arginine and lysine has not been specifically studied in patients with renal impairment.
 Arginine and lysine are substantially excreted and reabsorbed by the kidney, and their efficacy in the reduction of renal radiation exposure is dependent on this.
-Due to the potential for clinical complications related to volume overload and an increase of potassium in blood associated with the use of LysaKare, this product should not be administered in patients with creatinine clearance <30 mL/min.
+Due to the potential for clinical complications related to volume overload and an increase in serum potassium associated with the use of LysaKare, this medicinal product should not be administered in patients with creatinine clearance <30 mL/min.
 Kidney function (creatinine and creatinine clearance) should be tested before each administration.

 The use of arginine and lysine has not been studied in patients with severe hepatic impairment.
-Liver function (alanine aminotransferase [ALAT], aspartate aminotransferase [ASAT], albumin, bilirubin) should be tested before each administration.
+Liver function (alanine aminotransferase [ALT], aspartate aminotransferase [AST], albumin, bilirubin) should be tested before each administration.

-Care should be taken with LysaKare use in patients with severe hepatic impairment and in case of either total bilirubinemia >3 times the upper limit of normal or albuminemia <30 g/L and prothrombin ratio <70% during treatment.
+Care should be taken with LysaKare use in patients with severe hepatic impairment and in the event of either total bilirubinaemia >3 times the upper limit of normal or a combination of albuminaemia <30 g/L and international normalised ratio (INR) >1.5 during treatment.
 Treatment with lutetium (177Lu) oxodotreotide is not recommended in these circumstances.

 Heart failure

-Due to potential for clinical complications related to volume overload care should be taken with use of arginine and lysine in patients with severe heart failure defined as class III or class IV in the NYHA classification.
+Due to the potential for clinical complications related to volume overload care should be taken with use of arginine and lysine in patients with severe heart failure defined as class III or IV in the New York Heart Association (NYHA) classification.

-Treatment with lutetium (177Lu) oxodotreotide is not recommended for patients with severe heart failure defined as class III or class IV in the NYHA classification therefore, the benefit risk for these patients will always need to be weighed carefully.
+Treatment with lutetium (177Lu) oxodotreotide is not recommended for patients with severe heart failure defined as class III or IV in the NYHA classification.
+The benefit/risk balance for these patients will therefore always need to be weighed carefully, taking into consideration the volume and osmolality of LysaKare solution.

 Metabolic acidosis